jassics/awesome-aws-security/README.md

 ## AWS Whitepapers
 AWS has awesome lists of whitepapers related to AWS Security.
 We are adding few important one here.
 You can anytime check more for updated or new security whitepapers [here](https://aws.amazon.com/security/security-learning/?whitepapers-main.sort-by=item.additionalFields.sortDate&whitepapers-main.sort-order=desc)

+And don't forget to **bookmark AWS Security bulletin** for new vulenrabilities news from [here](https://aws.amazon.com/security/security-bulletins/)

 1. [AWS Overview](https://d1.awsstatic.com/whitepapers/aws-overview.pdf) - One of the important whitepaper to understand an overview of AWS
 2. [AWS Security Best Practices](http://d0.awsstatic.com/whitepapers/Security/AWS_Security_Best_Practices.pdf)
 3. [AWS Security Pillar](https://d1.awsstatic.com/whitepapers/architecture/AWS-Security-Pillar.pdf)